-7. Restart the SSH service and verify that it started properly.
+- 8. Restart the SSH service and verify that it started properly. - 9.
 From either your host machine or another VM, have Frank try to log in.
 You'll see that even though he's a member of the webadmins group, he'll still be denied.
-That's because the AllowUsers line with your own username takes precedence.

-- 8. Open sshd_config in your text editor and remove the AllowUsers line that you inserted in step 4.
-Restart the SSH service and verify that it started properly. - 9.
-Try to log into your own account, and then try to log into the accounts of all the other users.
+That's because the AllowUsers line with your own username takes precedence. - 10.
+Open sshd_config in your text editor and remove the AllowUsers line that you inserted in step 4.
+Restart the SSH service and verify that it started properly. - 11.
+Try to log in to your own account, and then try to log in to the accounts of all the other users.
 You should now see that Frank is the only one who is allowed to log in.
-The only way that any of the other users can now log into the VM is from the VM's local console. - 10.
-Log into your own account at the VM's local console.
-Delete the AllowGroups line from sshd config and restart the SSH service.
+The only way that any of the other users can now log in to the VM is from the VM's local console. - 12.
+Log in to your own account at the VM's local console.
+Delete the AllowGroups line from sshd_config and restart the SSH service.

-You've just seen how to configure a whitelist on the daemon level, using the SSH daemon's own configuration file.
+You've just seen how to configure a whitelist at the daemon level using the SSH daemon's own configuration file.
 Next, we'll look at configuring whitelists at the network level.